 Hydrogeology Field Course Modules

 The HFC is a series of six one-week, one-credit modules generally taught five to six days per week (Monday through Saturday).
 The course will be conducted on and near the campus of Western Michigan University in Kalamazoo, Michigan with regional field trips to be expected.
 Each module counts as one semester credit hour and can be taken for either graduate or undergraduate credit.
-The course emphasizes state-of-the-art techniques for soil and groundwater sampling, aquifer testing, environmental monitoring and the evaluation of groundwater systems.
-Particular consideration will be given to contaminated systems, aquifer testing and select geophysical techniques.
+The hands-on course emphasizes state-of-the-art techniques for sampling, testing, remediation, water wells and the evaluation and monitoring of groundwater systems.

-Note: HFC instructors are nationally recognized members of the hydrogeological community and come to WMU from across the country.
-Each year, the course instructors vary.
+Note: HFC instructors are nationally recognized members of the hydrogeological community.
+Each year, the course instructors may vary.
 If you are interested in learning who the specific instructor of a course will be please contact us.
-The order of the specific courses below will also vary depending on instructor availability.
-If you are interested in finding out when a particular course will be offered, please check for schedule updates on the HFC main page.
+The order of the specific courses below may vary depending on instructor availability.
+If you are interested in finding out when a particular course will be offered, please check for schedule updates on the HFC home page.

 GEOS 5230–Hazardous Waste Operations and Emergency Response (HAZWOPER)